GNOME/blueprint-compiler/docs/reference/templates.rst

    using Gtk 4.0;

-   template MapsHeaderBar : Gtk.HeaderBar {
+   template $MapsHeaderBar : Gtk.HeaderBar {
      /* probably a lot of buttons ... */
    }